How Payment Works

 With this agreement, you authorize your care provider from the non-medical support team of The Comfort Project to exchange information on your behalf with the following healthcare providers and professionals:

-Other members of The Comfort Project team
+Members of The Comfort Project team.

 Scope of Information Disclosure